freeCodeCamp/freeCodeCamp/guide/english/accessibility/accessibility-basics/index.md

 A bit earlier, I touched upon a screen-reader's hotkeys to jump from heading to heading.
 There are in fact many hotkeys like this to quickly jump to the nearest table, form field, link etc. Making sure these headings are actually in logical places is therefore a good practice and really decreases your assistive technology users' stress levels, which is good if you want visitors to keep coming back to your website.

-Also remember that headings are hierarchical.
+Also, remember that headings are hierarchical.
 If you use an h2, make sure the h3's that follow it actually have something to do with that h2\.
 Don't put an h3 for contact details under your h2 for recent blog posts.
 A good analogy here is a book with chapters, that have subsections.
 You wouldn't put a section on baking cookies in the middle of a chapter on preparing vegetables ...or ...you wouldn't... right?

 ### What's the alternative?

 Images on a website are great.
 They add a new layer to your content, can really make the experience your site visitors have way more immersive and generally just look good among all that text.
 A picture can say more than a thousand words, right?

 Certainly.
-That is, if you can see them.
+That is if you can see them.
 In the HTML5-specification, an `img` attribute must always have an alt-attribute.
 This attribute is meant as an alternative to the image in case it can't be seen.
 This would be true for blind visitors to your website, but also when your image can't be loaded for some reason.
-Not adding an `alt` tag to an `img` attribute is therefore not only breaking accessibility, but going against the HTML5-spec.
+Not adding an `alt` tag to an `img` attribute is therefore not only breaking accessibility but going against the HTML5-spec.

 I implore any web developer who catches themselves doing this to eat their programmer's hat and work on Windows 95 exclusively for a week.
 After the time is up, write an essay on what you have learned from this ordeal so I can have a laugh during my afternoon coffee.

 Now, there is one caveat here.
 Alt-attributes are mandatory according to the HTML5-spec, but it's not mandatory to actually fill them in. `<img src="awesome-image.jpg", alt="">` is therefore legal HTML5 code.

-Should you therefore fill in alt-tags for all images?
+Should you, therefore fill in alt-tags for all images?
 It depends on the image, really.
 For background images, the answer is usually no, but you should use CSS for those anyway.

 For purely decorative images that have no information in them at all, you're basically free to choose.
 Either put in something useful and descriptive or nothing at all.